Table of Contents

 How to read Word Power Made Easy?

 This is a one-of-a-kind question.
 Reading from the first page of a book is the approach that everyone takes when reading a book.
 However, this book isn’t just for reading!
 One must take the proper approach.
 Instead of flipping through the first few pages that tell you “how to pronounce,” “use of schwa,” and “test your vocabulary,” JUMP to Chapter 1 of Unit 1.
-These first few pages are quite gloomy.
+These first few pages are pretty gloomy.

 How long should it take to finish Word Power Made Easy with regular study?